 For example, SEO, in particular, is very based around big personalities.
 While there are probably still more male personalities in this area such as Joost (founder of Yoast) and Rand Fishkin (founder of Moz), there are some really inspirational female personalities in the world of SEO such as Lisa Myers.

-This year the theme of International Women’s Day is #eachforequal, emphasising this each of us can actively choose to challenge stereotypes & celebrate women’s achievements.
+This year the theme of International Women’s Day is #choosingtochallenge, emphasising that each of us can actively choose to challenge stereotypes & celebrate women’s achievements.
 Collectively we can help to create gender-equal world.
-Loom, I feel, epitomises this ideal
+Loom, I feel, epitomises this ideal.

 With many industries still conforming to the societal constraints that limit women and remove them from the level playing field, it’s great to be part of a company made up of innovative marketers and progressive thinkers.
 The focus is on the work produced by the individual – not the gender.